 I was sad to leave him.

 That was the last time I saw Dempsey, but he has never been far from my mind.
 Throughout my childhood, I thought of him every time I faced a physical or mental challenge I wasn’t sure I could overcome, when I played basketball, and when I ran track.
 As an adult, he comes to mind whenever I’m feeling sorry for myself, when I’m do something unexpected for someone that brings a smile to their face, and of course, whenever I slurp Jell-O®.

-Dempsey taught me that life’s adversities can be easily overcome with a change of attitude and perspective.
-He showed me that it was okay to take on the grumpy in the name of a little fun, and that it is much better to help other people “be more happier” than it is to wallow in my own self-pity.
+Dempsey taught me that life’s adversities could be easily overcome with a change of attitude and perspective.
+He showed me that it was okay to take on the grumpy in the name of a little fun and that it is much better to help other people “be more happier” than it is to wallow in my own self-pity.

 Having a handicap is a life challenge, but being handicapped is merely a state of mind.